ctuning/ck-tensorflow/script/cached-benchmark/README.md

 # Common scripts for benchmarking programs

-These are common preprocessing and postprocessing scripts to be used in benchmarking programs such as `classification-tensorflow` (TBD), `classification-tensorflow-cpp` (TBD), `classification-tflite-cpp`.
+Common preprocessing and postprocessing scripts to be used in benchmarking programs such as `classification-tensorflow` (*TBD*), `classification-tensorflow-cpp` (*TBD*), `classification-tflite-cpp`.

-**NOTE:** Even through these scripts are currently used by tensorflow programs, they are not directly related to TensorFlow and could be used with other programs, e.g. `mobilenets-armcl-opencl`.
-So they can be moved to some more common location (where?).

-A client program has to reference preprocessing script in its meta in `run_time` section, e.g.:
+A client program has to reference scripts in its meta in the section `run_time`, e.g.:

 ```json
   "run_cmds": {